 The 12V input rail at the gold finger connector is limited to about 5.5A max.
 66W is the maximum input power.
 The power supplies have been measured to be about 90% efficient, leaving 59.4W for internal use.
-The Tsi384 can use up to 2W, leaving a minimum of 57.4W for the PMC.
+The bridge can use up to 2W, leaving a minimum of 57.4W for the PMC.

-The 5V and 3.3V supplies can generate 9.5A each, exceeding the capacity of the 12V input rail.
-Due to pin limitations on the PMC connector. minus 12 has excess capacity and should be limited to 1A. +12V also shares this limitation.
+The 5V and 3.3V supplies can generate 15A each, exceeding the capacity of the 12V input rail.
+Due to pin limitations on the PMC connector. minus 12 has excess capacity and will likely be limited to 1A. +12V also shares this situation.

 For designs using less than 5A on the 5V and 3.3V rails and operating in a "lab" environment, no additional cooling is required.
-With loads approaching 5A and/or operating at higher temperatures, forced air cooling is required.
+With loads approaching 5A and/or operating at higher temperatures, or for bards with hot spots, forced air cooling is required.

 The zero slot fans provide enough air flow to extend the operational limit of the supplies.
-The full 9.5A may require additional airflow to the rear of the card depending on the operational temperature etc.
+The full 15A may require additional airflow to the rear of the card depending on the operational temperature etc.

-Note: For revision 3 and later boards, the FETs have been moved to the front of the card and changed to a different package.
+Note: For revision 3 and later boards, the FETs were changed to a different package.
 The Drain is tied to a pad on the bottom of the part, allowing direct thermal contact.
 The improved package reduces the thermal resistance sufficiently to move the max no air flow current rating.
-In addition, the inductor and FET have improved characteristics, allowing for a max of 9.5A.
+In addition, the inductor and FET have improved characteristics, allowing for a max of 15A.